The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 1. Set Up Your Profile or Page on LinkedIn

-Before you apply for access or configure your streaming setup, you must create a LinkedIn account.
+Before you configure your streaming setup, you must create a LinkedIn account.

 If you are planning to stream from a personal profile, you can just set up your profile as prompted after you create an account.
 You’ll be instructed to add different information about yourself and your professional experience.